francisrc/Resource.Embedder/Readme.md

 No more need for deploying the satellite assembly folders.

-# Inject your own assemblies
+# Inject your own assemblies/files

-Alternative solution if you want to control exactly which resources are embedded how and where.
+Alternative solution if you want to embed custom files or control exactly which resources are embedded how and where.

 Example usecases for this: